Call now in confidence immediate help & advice 24/7

 It is common for rehab facilities to enforce a rule which forbids visitations or contact within the first two weeks of treatment to maximise the patient’s focus.

-However, after this stage, family members can organise to visit their loved one.
+However, after this stage, family members can organise to visit their loved one at rehab.

 Can I Leave Rehab At Any Time in Cumbria?